Rokeby

 Rokeby ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Rokeby had a cultural diversity index below average, with 86.1% of its population being Australian citizens, born in Australia (87.1%), and speaking English only at home (89.4%).
-Christianity was the predominant religion, comprising 36.0% of Rokeby's population.
-The most notable overrepresentation was in the 'Other' category, which constituted 1.2% compared to 1.1% across Greater Hobart.
+Rokeby had a cultural diversity score below average, with 86.1% of its population being Australian citizens, born in Australia (87.1%), speaking English only at home (89.4%).
+Christianity was the predominant religion, comprising 36.0%.
+The 'Other' category appeared overrepresented at 1.2%, compared to 1.1% regionally.

 Frequently Asked Questions - Diversity